brandur/sorg/content/passages-drafts/001-portland.md

 Flyknit shoes are the answer for me.
 Their woven fabric may not be very good for waterproofness, but they're unbeatable when it comes to breathability.
-With their built-in eclectic designs and scintillating colors, they also look great, and I say that as someone who's never thought that about a shoe before.
+With their eclectic designs and scintillating colors, they also look great, and I say that as someone who's never thought that about a shoe before.

 A travel trick that I've really taken to heart is to just wear my Flyknit running shoes all the time.
 When I got